astridlujo/covid19-tracker/README.md

 - Numeral.js, to sort and display the numbers.
 - Used the disease.sh free COVID-19 API to retrieve all the data.

+You can see how the app works by refereing to Covid19 Tracker View.png file which is a screenshot of the app

 # Getting Started with Create React App

-You can acess this project through GitHub pages at: https://astridlujo.github.io/covid19-tracker/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).